 Families are asked to sign a form to include their loved one in the wall.
 Simply request the form by visiting or calling the church office at (505) 884-1801 or emailing our administrator at email@example.com.
 We can then arrange for a name plaque, if requested, and can assist the family in placing ashes, as well.

 Due to the generosity of a current church member, there are no charges for a name plaque at this time.
 To assist the Church in maintaining the monument and the surrounding memorial garden, your contributions are encouraged.

 Every year in November, our ministers plan and conduct a special service to honor all the persons with name plaques or ashes included in the wall.
 Watch for announcements in October or contact the Church Administrator.
 All members are welcome to attend.

 Can I plan ahead?

 Yes.
 Any eligible person may request to participate.
-The church office can provide you with the appropriate form.
+The church office can provide you with the appropriate form or you can download it here.
 Once your request form is complete, the office will keep it on file, and you can include instructions to your family for fulfilling your wishes.